popolo-project/popolo-spec/specs/person/name-component.md

 <h1 id="standard-reuse">2.
 Standard Reuse</h1>

+Many specifications use the same terms for name components, including [<abbr title="Friend of a Friend">FOAF</abbr>](http://xmlns.com/foaf/spec/), [Schema.org](http://schema.org/Person), [RFC 6350 (vCard 4.0)](http://tools.ietf.org/html/rfc6350#section-6.2.2) and [OpenSocial](http://opensocial-resources.googlecode.com/svn/spec/trunk/Social-Data.xml#rfc.section.3.11).
+FOAF and Schema.org terms are reused, given their breadth of adoption.

+The [survey of existing specifications](/appendices/survey.html) found few terms for sort keys; `sortName` was chosen, which is under consideration for FOAF.
+The [Person Core Vocabulary](http://philarcher.org/isa/person-v1.00.html) adds a [`patronymicName`](http://philarcher.org/isa/person-v1.00.html#person:patronymicName) component:

+>Patronymic names are important in some countries.
+Iceland does not have a concept of family name in the way that many other European countries do.
+In Bulgaria and Russia, patronymic names are in every day usage.

+Additional resources:

+* The [<abbr title="World Wide Web Consortium">W3C</abbr>](http://www.w3.org/International/questions/qa-personal-names.en) and [<abbr title="Dublin Core Metadata Initiative">DCMI</abbr>](http://dublincore.org/documents/name-representation/) provide guidance on representing people's names.
+* The [<abbr title="Organization for the Advancement of Structured Information Standards">OASIS</abbr>](https://www.oasis-open.org/) [<abbr title="Customer Information Quality">CIQ</abbr> specifications](http://docs.oasis-open.org/ciq/v3.0/prd03/specs/ciq-specs-v3-prd3.html) allow [user-defined name components](http://docs.oasis-open.org/ciq/v3.0/prd03/specs/ciq-specs-v3-prd3.html#_Toc193533217) to maximize flexibility.

+## 2.1.
+Cardinality restrictions

-**Differences:** In vCard, each component of a name – family name, given name, additional name, honorific prefix and honorific suffix – can include multiple text values.
-Other vocabularies, including FOAF, do not restrict the cardinality of these properties either.
-Some, like OpenSocial, do.
+In [RFC 6350 (vCard 4.0)](http://tools.ietf.org/html/rfc6350), each component of a name – family name, given name, additional name, honorific prefix and honorific suffix – can include multiple text values.
+Other vocabularies, including [<abbr title="Friend of a Friend">FOAF</abbr>](http://xmlns.com/foaf/spec/), do not restrict the cardinality of these properties either.
+Some, like [OpenSocial](http://opensocial-resources.googlecode.com/svn/spec/trunk/Social-Data.xml#rfc.section.3.11), do.
 This data specification requires that each component of a name can include one text value only, which itself may contain multiple names.

-Additional context:

-* The [<abbr title="World Wide Web Consortium">W3C</abbr>](http://www.w3.org/International/questions/qa-personal-names.en) and [<abbr title="Dublin Core Metadata Initiative">DCMI</abbr>](http://dublincore.org/documents/name-representation/) provide guidance on representing people's names.
-* The [<abbr title="Organization for the Advancement of Structured Information Standards">OASIS</abbr>](https://www.oasis-open.org/) [<abbr title="Customer Information Quality">CIQ</abbr> specifications](http://docs.oasis-open.org/ciq/v3.0/prd03/specs/ciq-specs-v3-prd3.html) allow [user-defined name components](http://docs.oasis-open.org/ciq/v3.0/prd03/specs/ciq-specs-v3-prd3.html#_Toc193533217) to satisfy requirements.

 <h1 id="classes-and-properties">3.
 Classes and properties</h1>